Commercial Septic System Design

 What is commercial septic system design?

 Commercial septic system design is the professional engineering process of planning an onsite wastewater treatment system for a commercial property.
 It includes soil analysis, flow calculations, component selection, absorption field sizing, and the production of a stamped design plan that meets all local and state regulatory requirements.
-The finished design specifies every tank, pump, pipe, and treatment unit the system requires.
+The finished design specifies every tank, pump, pipe, and treatment unit the system requires to maintain free flow from inlet to outlet.
+Call us for more information or visit our website to review our privacy policy.

 When does a business need a new commercial septic design?

 A business needs a new design when constructing on undeveloped land, expanding an existing building, changing the property’s use, or replacing a failing system.
-Any increase in daily wastewater volume or waste strength — such as adding a commercial kitchen or laundry facility — triggers the need for a redesigned and properly sized system.
+Any increase in daily wastewater volume or waste strength – such as adding a commercial kitchen, laundry facility, or handling construction demolition debris – triggers the need for a redesigned and properly sized system with updated waste management protocols.

 Why can’t a commercial property use a residential septic design?

 Commercial properties generate significantly higher flows and stronger waste than a single-family home.
 Residential designs lack the tank capacity, treatment stages, and distribution infrastructure to handle commercial hydraulic and organic loads.
-An undersized system will fail prematurely, contaminate groundwater, and violate health department regulations.
+An undersized system will fail prematurely, break down under stress, contaminate groundwater, and violate health department regulations.

 How long does the commercial septic design process take?

 Most commercial designs take four to eight weeks from initial site survey through permit approval.
 Soil testing and percolation analysis require scheduling around weather and seasonal water table conditions.
-Health department review timelines vary by jurisdiction.
+Health department review timelines vary by jurisdiction – for example, projects coordinated through an Illinois office may have different timelines than those in Ohio or other states.

 Can an existing commercial septic system be retrofitted instead of redesigned?